 - Retail Park Definition: An out-of-town, open-air retail facility that comprises mainly medium and large-scale specialist retailers.
-It is characterised by mostly free-standing properties, with ample on-site parking located in front of the stores and/or around the site at ground level. - Leisure Park Definition: An out-of-town, open-air leisure facility, that may also include some retail units.
-Similar in nature to a Retail Park, but includes facilities such as bowling, cinemas etc. It is characterised by mostly free-standing properties, with ample on-site parking located in front of the stores and/or around the site at ground level. - Floor Area: The denominator used is the number of car park spaces, which is then converted into area by multiplying the car park numbers by 25m2 (based on REVO Guidance Note 76 - Construction Costs of Shopping Centre Car Parks)
+It is characterised by mostly free-standing properties, with ample on-site parking located in front of the stores and/or around the site at ground level. - Leisure park Definition: An out-of-town, open-air leisure facility, that may also include some retail units.
+Similar in nature to a Retail Park, but includes facilities such as bowling, cinemas etc. It is characterised by mostly freestanding, with ample on-site parking located in front of the stores and/or around the site at ground level. - Floor Area: The denominator used is the number of car park spaces, which is then converted into area.
+Each car park space represents 25m2 (based on BCSC Guidance Note 76 - Construction Costs of Shopping Centre Car Parks).

-- As a denominator, it is recognised that the area of the car parks may not be the most accurate.
-However, in the absence of a more suitable denominator that is consistently available and accurately recorded by participants, this is seen as the best alternative. - Scope of Data Collection: Energy consumption is mainly associated with the lighting of an open-air car park, service yard and any external landscaped areas.
-Multi-storey car parks are not included.
+It is recognised that car parking spaces may not be the most accurate denominator.
+However, in the absence of a more suitable denominator that is consistently available and accurately recorded by participants, this is seen as the best option.

+Scope of Data Collection: Energy consumption is mainly associated with the lighting of an open-air car park, service yard and any external landscaped areas.
+Multistorey car parks are not included.